Birkenstock’s sandal designs failed to qualify for copyright

 The BGH ruled that for copyright protection, a design must be an artistic achievement reflecting the personal intellectual creation of the designer.

-- Functionality Over Artistic Expression – The court determined that orthopedic and ergonomic needs dictated the design, not creative expression.
-Under UrhG Section 2(2), this excludes copyright protection.
+• Functionality Over Artistic Expression.
+The court determined that orthopedic and ergonomic needs dictated the design, not creative expression.
+When design choices are driven by function rather than artistic intent, copyright does not attach.

-From a legal standpoint, functional innovations do not equate to artistic originality.
+Functional innovations do not always equate to artistic originality.
 A design may be distinctive, but if dictated by technical necessity, copyright will not apply.

 Other Legal Protections That Could Have Been Used